 February 6, 2018 by David Ugale

-Have you ever used your mobile device and visited a website that 1) looks really tiny or 2) loads really slow?
-With the growing popularity of mobile devices, that’s not a great first impression.
-If this is true about your company’s website, a user might get the impression that:
+Have you ever used your mobile device to visit a website and found that it looks really tiny and loads really slow?
+That’s not a great first impression.
+If this is true about your company’s website, a potential customer might think that:

 1) You are behind the times